tbellembois/gochimitheque/README.md

 - configure (look at the following section) and install the systemd script `doc/chimitheque.service` in `/etc/systemd/system` and enable/start it with `systemctl enable chimitheque.service; systemctl start chimitheque.service`

-- install and adapt the apache2 configuration `doc/apache2-chimitheque.conf` in `/etc/apache2/site-available` and enable it with `a2esite apache2-chimitheque.conf`
+- install and adapt the Nginx configuration `doc/nginx-chimitheque.conf` in `/etc/nginx/server-available/nginx.conf` and link it with `ln -s /etc/nginx/server-available/nginx.conf /etc/nginx/server-enable/nginx.conf`

 ### Binary command line parameters